 We decried and protested the world out there, but rarely reflected on how we should engage and operate in it.

-- Evangelicals effectively created our own ghettos with few, if any, bridges to society.
+- Evangelicals effectively created our own enclaves with few, if any, bridges to society.
 Aside from evangelism, we were virtually incommunicado, out of contact on all other matters.

 When gay rights became an issue, gay activists believed we had all the assets to fuel a formidable campaign.
 Unfortunately, these assets were designed to meet only our internal needs.
 We weren’t equipped to venture out of our fortress, and we had no goodwill outside the fortress even if we did venture out.
 When gay activists portrayed evangelicals in caricatures, the public had no reason to see how wrong the caricatures were.